denten-books/plain-text/0-intro.md

-## Simulated Text: an Introduction
+## Computational Poetics: An Introduction

 This book is about the strange entanglement between humans, texts, and machines.
 It examines key literary theoretical ideas alongside the